Siphonz/CSE108-Project/README.md

 ## Public Player Profiles

-Logged-in users can click a player's username on the leaderboard to view that player's quiz statistics and quiz history.
-Passwords and admin settings are never shown on public profiles.
+Logged-in users can click a player's username on the leaderboard to view that player's quiz statistics and quiz history